 #10 – Cancel driver’s license

 Submit a copy of the death certificate to the state department of motor vehicle to cancel your loved one’s driver’s license.
 Canceling the driver’s license will remove your loved one’s name from their records.
 This will prevent identity theft.
 Call the customer service center for instructions.

 #11 – Cancel membership in organizations

-Reach out to professional organizations, sororities, fraternities or other organization where your loved one belongs and find out how to handle the membership status.
+Contact professional organizations, sororities, fraternities or other organizations where your loved one belongs to know how to cancel membership status.

 #12 – Notify the election board

 Lastly, notify the election board by presenting a copy of the death certificate.

 Instead of wasting hours talking to different agents answering the same questions over and over again, let us do the work for you to find affordable burial insurance.
 Fill out the instant QUOTE form on this page, and we will give you the best rates available for final expense life insurance.

 Funeral Funds is an independent insurance agency that can shop your application to many companies available.
 This way you can be sure that you are going to get the best carrier that favors your age and health.